-Hopefully, you have already read my article about How to Choose the Right Vessel Sinks, if not, I suggest that you read that article as well.
+Hopefully, you have already read my article about How to Choose the Right Vessel Sinks, if not, I suggest that you read glacier bay faucet reviews as well.

 Vessel Faucet Mount Types:

 1) Counter top mount faucets: These vessel faucets are higher than your normal faucets because, as mentioned above, they should go higher than the height of the vessel sink (bowl).

 2) Wall-mounted faucets: These are becoming more and more popular since mounting faucets on the wall can save counter space by pushing your bowl closer to the wall, and no need to save space for a faucet on your countertop.

 1) Modern/Contemporary Style: most vessel faucets come in modern styles since, most of the times, those opting for vessel sinks like those made of glass, are homeowners who go for modern contemporary look.
 Clean lines and shape is a distinctive characteristic of a contemporary style vessel faucet.

 2) Vintage/Classical Style: These are styles that come in curves and forms that would go well in a traditional- like the Victorian, Old World, and Country French style homes.
 They can easily match whatever décor you may have.